Watch-Party/jsonparty/README.md

-## To search for user by screen name or email
+## To search for users by screen name or email
 ####GET 'https://wp-spoileralert.herokuapp.com/search/users?criteria="thing to search for"'

 **request**